 The main talking point is how the Dura-Ace Di2 hoods for hydraulic disc now look and feel exactly the same as the rim brakes version.

 No such update for the eTap yet.
-The eTap hydraulic disc brake hoods are still taller than the rim brakes version.
+The eTap hydraulic disc brake hoods are still taller than the rim brake version.

 5. Installation and Initial Set Up